 Buying popular theme cards can get very expensive.
 There are thousands of templates online to customize for free and print yourself.
 Another cheap option is e-vites.
 Everyone uses email nowadays and it’s an easy way to track RSVPs.
 Setting up a Facebook event for the party is also an easy way to get the word out.

-Another option is to make your own invitations which is not only creative but cost effective.
+Another option is to make your own invitations which are not only creative but cost-effective.
 Getting your child involved in creating the invitation is a great bonding experience and makes them feel very involved in the planning.

 When you take your little one to the store to pick out decorations, they typically choose the most expensive items.
 Your local dollar store has streamers, balloons, signs and many other decorations that you can get you more bang for your buck.
 Did you know that you can even do this with supplies from the dollar store?

-Your Timmy may think he needs that Lego Batman piñata, but you can make it yourself for way less.
-(Learn how here) Making your own decorations may seem time consuming, but you may find it is well worth the savings.
+Your child may think they need that Lego Batman piñata, but you can make it yourself for way less.
+Making your own decorations may seem time-consuming, but you may find it is well worth the savings.
 If DIY isn’t your thing, then shop around before buying.
 That helps you get creative and stay within your budget.
 Remember, you don’t need to decorate the entire house.
 Fill an entire room with balloons.
 You can hang them, fill them with helium or have them on the floor for kids to play with.
 From the tablecloths to already filled balloons, you can have a party that looks like you spent hundreds of dollars on decorations.